 Landlords and property agents are encouraged to act by commissioning an up-to-date Energy Performance Certificate which will identify the current rating (which may have changed over time), and recommend opportunities for improvement.

-Minimum Standards for Domestic Properties
+SEARCH FOR EPC ASSESSORMinimum Energy Efficiency Standards (MEES) for Domestic Properties

-Funding Improvements and Cost Cap
+DOWNLOAD MEES FACTSHEET >Funding Improvements and Cost Cap

 Domestic landlords must use their own funding to cover the cost of improving their property to EPC band E. This requirement is subject to a spending cap of £3,500 (inclusive of VAT) for each property and is only necessary when third party funding is unavailable.
 ‘High Cost’ and ‘All Improvements Made’ exemptions can come into play here.